nateshirley/codespeak/README.md

   frame.add_test_function(test_add_two)
 ```

+When a function with tests is making a new inference, it will execute its tests and rewrite its implementation until the tests pass.

 Currently, Frames receive and execute tests in the form of pytest functions.

-### Programmatically add resources to your functions' Frames.

-Below, we have another sample function that will perform as intended.
-The function's frame has access to `Order` and `User`, so it will use the `latest_order_id` variable on `User` to understand the orders table and locate the appropriate order.
+### Expand your Frames by programmatically giving them resources

+You might also choose to programmatically manipulate frames in order to give a function types that aren't used in its declaration.

+Below, you'll see a `get_latest_order_for_user` function that gets the latest order object associated with a `User`.
+Because the function's declaration includes `Order` and `User`, both types are natively included in its Frame.

 ```py
 ...